catenax-ng/product-test-data-generator/gitbook/docs/testdata-scenario/vehicle-template.md

 // This enables the creation of a test-aas per part from a given aas template version scenario.setAutoAddAas("aas", "1.0");

-// Thist takes the actual vehicle blueprint template (name, version) and instanciates its content scenario.generateFromVehicleTemplate("OEMVehicleTemplate", "2.0");
+// This takes the actual vehicle blueprint template (name, version) and instanciates its content scenario.generateFromVehicleTemplate("OEMVehicleTemplate", "2.0");